seriohub/k8s-watchdog/README.md

 - DaemonSet
 - ReplicaSet

-### 3. Monitor Persistent Volume and  Persistent Volume Claim
+### 3. Monitor Persistent Volumes and  Persistent Volume Claims

 Monitor the status of :

 - Persistent Volume
 - Persistent Volume Claim

-### 4. Telegram Integration
+### 4. Channels notifications

-Receive the alert and the solved message via Telegram, allowing immediate action.
+Receive the alerts and the solved messages via notifications channels, allowing immediate action.

+Available plugin:
+- Telegram
+- email

 ## Requirements

 - Python 3.x
 - kubectl cli (if [Run in kubernetes](#run-in-kubernetes))
-- Telegram API credentials
+- Telegram API credentials (if telegram notification is enabled)
+- SMTP and user account (if email notification is enabled)

 ## Configuration